Australia-US defence relationship

 The Battle was the beginning of the first 100 Years of Mateship.

 The alliance between Australia and the United States was formalised through the ANZUS Treaty in 1951.
 More than 60 years later, the Treaty remains the foundation of our security relationship with the United States.
 The mutual defence clause of the ANZUS treaty was invoked by Australia for the first time in 2001, after the terrorist attacks on New York and Washington.
-Australia remains a strong ally and coalition partner with the US in the Global War on Terror.
+Australia remains a strong ally and coalition partner with the United States in the global coalition to defeat ISIS and in global efforts to counter terrorism and violent extremism.

 Further information about the defence relationship is available on the Australian Department of Defence website.